opensanctions/site/_content/commercial/faq.md

 ### What are the terms for using the service and bulk data?

 We have a [standard service agreement](https://docs.google.com/document/d/1uLEXJOH-27WENEiDAUlcfbAClkT3Ul08Y6kR1h6V4WE/edit) that covers the use of the OpenSanctions service.

+Please also have a look at our [policy on customised service agreements](/docs/commercial/redlines/) (red-lining).

 ### <a id="redlines"></a> Can we change the proposed service agreement?